Ceres, Fife: Parish church

 The current parish church was built in 1806 to a design by Alexander Leslie, replacing a medieval building.
 A tower and octagonal spire were added in the 1850s.
 Apart from the addition of electric lighting and two early 20th-century stained glass windows (either side of the central pulpit), the interior is substantially unaltered from when first built and retains the gallery and original wooden box pews.
+These can be converted into two long tables for communion, a feature which was once a common feature in churches in Scotland, but is now only found in Ceres.

 Within the vestibule of the church a late medieval effigy of a knight which was originally in the ancient church is preserved on a modern stand.
 It is extremely well preserved and shows interesting details of 15th-century armour.

 There is a mausoleum in the cemetery which was established by the widow of Robert 9th Lord Lindsay and is called "Lady Boyd's House" as she subsequently married the 6th Lord Boyd of Kilmarnock.
-However, the vault contains the grave of John Lindsay, 20th Earl of Crawford (1702-1749).
+However, the vault contains the grave of John Lindsay, 20th Earl of Crawford (1702–1749).